rahaug/laravel-model-settings/readme.md

 With the settings model you can easily set and retrieve values through an elegant API.

+## Installation

+`composer require rolfhaug/laravel-model-settings`

+If you're using a later version than Laravel 5.6 add this to your providers in `config/app.php`:
+`RolfHaug\ModelSettings\ModelSettingsProvider::class,`

+## Setup - create settings for User model
+Use the artisan comand `make:model-settings` and pass inn the name of the model you want to create settings for.

+`php artisan make:model-settings user`

+Lastly, add the settings trait to your model:

+`use RolfHaug\ModelSettings\Settings`;

 ## API & Available methods

 ```